zyedidia/knitja/README.md

 # Knitja

 A utility for converting Ninja build files to Knitfiles.
-It uses a modified [samurai](https://github.com/michaelforney/samurai) under the hood the parse and convert the ninja file.
+It uses a modified [samurai](https://github.com/michaelforney/samurai) under the hood to parse and convert the ninja file.
 This is simply a Go wrapper around samurai.

 Build: